AlexToTheSun/Validator_Activity/Mainnet Guides/Agoric/Basic-Installation.md

 sudo systemctl status fail2ban journalctl -b -u fail2ban
 ```
 ## Install the validator node
+First we need to install the software, ran `init` and set up the configuration files to be able to start the sync.
+### Install the software
 **Update & upgrade**
 ```
 sudo apt update && sudo apt upgrade -y